-3.10.16 Noise Feasibility Studies are to specify how compatibility shall be achieved between TCPL's compressor station and proposed development and may include measures aimed at minimizing impacts, or prohibiting certain types of development in proximity to TCPL's compressor station to ensure compatibility.
+3.10.16 Noise Feasibility Studies are to specify how compatibility shall be achieved between TCPL's compressor station (existing and approved) and proposed development and may include measures aimed at minimizing impacts, or prohibiting certain types of development in proximity to TCPL's compressor station (existing and approved) to ensure compatibility.

-The maintenance of any mitigation measures to be implemented shall be secured by agreements between the City of Vaughan and developers.
+The maintenance of any mitigation measures to be implemented shall be secured by agreements between the City of Vaughan and developers or between the developers and TCPL if the mitigation is to be installed on or within the compressor station property.

 - 3.10.17 Further, any required Noise Feasibility Studies shall be prepared to the satisfaction of the City in consultation with TCPL, and shall recommend appropriate measures to meet the Provincial NPC-300 Guideline sound level limits from noise, and implement the mitigation outlined in Section 3.10 of this Secondary Plan to address Low Frequency Noise that are identified prior to the approval of an Implementing Zoning By-law.
-The sound level limits are those provided in the Provincial NPC-300 Guideline document and include the mitigation described in Policies 3.10.12 to 3.10.14 above. - 3.10.18 The City may carry out a peer review of any Noise Feasibility Study, the cost of which shall be paid on behalf of the City by the Applicant, and shall, if required, be a necessary element of a Complete Application. - 3.10.19 For all development proposals within 200 metres of the TCPL lands, the City shall require the applicant to pre-consult with TCPL.
-For crossings of the TCPL rights-of-way, applicants shall consult with TCPL as soon as possible through TCPL's Third-party Crossings Tool.
-TCPL requires that for crossings and any ground disturbance activities within 30 m of its pipelines, the City and applicant/developer shall consult with and apply to TCPL for written consent (subject to conditions) prior to proceeding. - 3.10.20 For all proposed development within the Noise Influence Area identified on Schedule G, the City shall consult with TCPL during the Draft Plan of Subdivision/Condominium, Implementing Zoning, and Site Plan Approval processes, as well as the design process for public spaces, to ensure compatibility with TCPL's operations.
-For all such applications, the City shall also require the applicant to consult with
+The sound level limits are those provided in the Provincial NPC-300 Guideline document and include the mitigation described in Policies 3.10.12 to 3.10.14 above. - 3.10.18 The City, at its discretion, may carry out a peer review of any Noise Feasibility Study, the cost of which shall be paid on behalf of the City by the Applicant, and shall, if required, be a necessary element of a Complete Application. - 3.10.19 For all development proposals within 200 metres of the TCPL lands, the City shall require the applicant to pre-consult with TCPL.
+For crossings of the TCPL right-of-way, applicants shall consult with TCPL as soon as possible through the Third-party Crossings Tool. - 3.10.20 For all proposed development within the Noise Influence Area identified on Schedule G, the City shall consult with TCPL during the Draft Plan of Subdivision/Condominium, Implementing Zoning, and Site Plan Approval processes, as well as the design process for public spaces, to ensure compatibility with TCPL's existing and approved operations. - 3.10.21 All further planning approvals within the Noise Influence Area identified on Schedule G shall be: - 1.
+Based on an Acoustic Model, which may be provided by TCPL at the time of preparation of the noise reports, including the associated assumptions used within the model.
+If an acoustic model is not available through TCPL, input regarding the noise sources, sound level information regarding the equipment, mitigation measures that may have been implemented within the compressor station lands may be provided by TCPL to be used in the development of an acoustic model to the satisfaction of the City, in consultation with TCPL;